kouyx/Civ5-mod/steam_achievements.md

 Play a game with a Mod.

 ## 修筑地块

-Forty-Niner
-Build 1000 mines, across any number of playthroughs.

 Paul Bunyan
 Chop down 1000 forest tiles, across any number of playthroughs.